Call4Cloud | MMP-C | Autopilot | Device Preparation

 5. Winget ADMX

-I guess I really love this one.
-Winget even has its own ADMX files which you can use to limit some functions:
+I guess I love this one.
+Winget even has its own ADMX files, which you can use to limit some functions:

 https://github.com/microsoft/winget-cli/releases/download/v1.0.11451/DesktopAppInstallerPolicies.zip

-I guess when I am going to only use Winget, I will take some time to make sure you can ingest the ADMX in Intune.
+I guess when I am going only to use Winget, I will take some time to make sure you can ingest the ADMX in Intune.
 Isn’t that cool?
+Unfortunately you can end up with some ADMX import errors because we are not allowed to modify the policies registry key

 6. Troubleshooting Winget installation errors